 At the beginning, a baseline level β , is fixed for each patient that is related to the oxygen saturation, which corresponds to the SaO2 signal mode of the entire night recording.
-Then, the total time intervals with SaO2 signal below $\beta - 3\%$, $t{\beta-3}$ is calculated for each PSG fragment.
-Polysomnographic fragments of either length, 15-minutes or 1-hour, are labeled according to the following criteria:
+Then, the total time intervals with SaO2 signal below β - 3%, $t{\beta-3}$ are calculated for each PSG fragment.
+Polysomnographic fragments of either length, 15-minute or 1-hour, are labeled according to the following criteria:

-$$\begin{cases} t{\beta-3} < 0.9 \text{ minutes}, & \text{control} \\ 0.9 \text{ minutes} < t{\beta-3} < 3 \text{ minutes}, & \text{doubt} \\ t{\beta-3} > 3 \text{ minutes}, & \text{pathologic} \end{cases}$$ (6)
+$t{\beta-3} < 0.9$ minutes, control,

+0.9 minutes $< t{\beta-3} < 3$ minutes, doubt, (9)

+$t{\beta-3} > 3$ minutes, pathologic.

 The above imposed criteria imply a minimum of 5% of the time with evident oxygen desaturation to be considered as pathologic.
-The assumed threshold corresponds to a severe OSA criteria in children of 18 apneas/hour having a mean duration of 10 s.
+The assumed threshold corresponds to a severe OSA criteria in children of 18 apneas/hour having a mean duration of 10 seconds.
 In case of control group, that threshold is fixed to be 5 apneas/hour.
-As a result, the following data set of labeled fragments per considered class is assessed: control(70), doubt (24), and pathologic (11), when just considering 1-hour PSG fragments, whereas the set of control (326), doubt (47) and pathologic (47) is achieved for 15-minutes PSG fragments; each one also labeled according to eq.
-(6).
+As a result, the following data set of labeled fragments per considered class is assessed: control (70), doubt (24), and pathologic (11), when just considering 1-hour PSG fragments, whereas the set of control (326), doubt (47) and pathologic (47) is achieved for 15-minute PSG fragments; each one also labeled according to (9).

-2) Segment Labeling.

-Since each taken into account fragment of either length (one-hour or 15-minutes) turns to be very long to provide computational stability when implementing discussed time-adapted PCA approach, then, PPG signals should be partitioned into processing time windows of shorter duration (termed segments).
-Seeing that each signal partition should comprise enough heart beats(see Figure 2), and taking into account that artifacts rarely last more than 60 s., then the segment length is fixed empirically to be 90 s.
-Further, every 90-seconds-segment is given the same label as the respective PPG fragment, wherein the partition is included.
+(2) Segment Labeling.
+Since each taken into account is fragment of either length (one hour or 15 minutes) turns to be very long to provide computational stability when implementing discussed time-adapted PCA approach, then, PPG signals should be partitioned into processing time windows of shorter duration (termed segments).
+Seeing that each signal partition should comprise enough heart beats (see Figure 2), and taking into account that artifacts rarely last more than 60 seconds, then the segment length is fixed empirically to be 90 seconds.
+Further, every 90-second segment is given the same label as the respective PPG fragment, wherein the partition is included.
 Nonetheless, there is a need for further clustering procedure to ensure that the assessed set of PPG segments are properly labeled.
-After carried on bi-class clustering (one cluster per class, control or apneic), by using algorithm discussed in [12], distanced far enough from both cluster centroids are removed from present analysis.
-So, remained group of segments adequately labeled becomes herein the training set.
+After carried on biclass clustering (one cluster per class, control or apneic), by using algorithm discussed in [12], distanced far enough from both cluster centroids are removed from present analysis.